Cimpress-MCP/ElastiCache-Auth-Token-Rotator/README.md

 ### Huh?
 What's a "TargetAttachment"?

-Looking at the sample CloudFormation template above: Absent an intermediary, the resource `ExampleSecret` would need the name (the value produced by `Ref`) of the cache, and the resource `ExampleCache` needs the value of the secret.
+Looking at the sample CloudFormation template above: Absent an intermediary, the resource `ExampleSecret` would need the connection information for the cache, and the resource `ExampleCache` needs the value of the secret.
 Because the rotator needs the secret to contain information about the cache which needs the value of the secret, we've created a circular dependency -- and one which CloudFormation can't detect, because of the dynamic reference to the secret in the cache.

 The Lambda Function exposed at the attribute `AttachmentLambdaARN` is used to create a [CloudFormation custom resource][] which will complete the final link between a Secrets Manager secret and its associated cache.
 The resource will populate the secret with the required information so that the rotation Lambda Function can function.